King/Federal/DeLuxe Story

 by David Edwards and Mike Callahan

-The King label was founded in 1943 by Sydney Nathan in Cincinnati, Ohio.
+Syd Nathan The King label was founded in 1943 by Sydney Nathan in Cincinnati, Ohio.
 The first two releases appeared on King in November of that year, but the King Record Company was not officially incorporated until August of 1944.
 Syd Nathan started the company to exploit a niche market that the major record companies were not filling.
 He provided country music recordings for the many Appalachians that had migrated north to work in the manufacturing plants in the Midwest, and for the first year the only releases on King were country and western recordings.

 The DeLuxe Record Company was formed in 1944 by David and Jules Braun in Linden, New Jersey.
 The label recorded popular music, rhythm and blues, jazz, gospel and country & western.
 In 1947, Syd Nathan purchased a majority interest in the label, although it continued to be operated out of Linden by the Braun brothers until March, 1949, when the offices were moved to Cincinnati.
 The Brauns evidently left the company at that time to form the Regal label.
 Nathan officially acquired the Braun brothers' interest in the DeLuxe label in February, 1951.
 Many of the DeLuxe masters were issued on King singles and albums.
 In the early 1950s, Nathan revived the label with new releases.

-The Federal subsidiary was formed in late 1950.
+James Brown The Federal subsidiary was formed in late 1950.
 At first, the label was used for West Coast black artists, but soon it was used as a vehicle for Billy Ward and the Dominoes, Hank Ballard and the Midnighters, and James Brown and His Famous Flames.
-The label was operated until the early ‘60s.
+The label was operated until the early '60s.
 The producers for Federal were Johnny Otis and Ralph Bass.

-King Records had very low overhead, since everything was done at the Brewster location.
+Early photo of King studioEarly photo of King pressing plant King Records had very low overhead, since everything was done at the Brewster location.
 The artists were recorded there, the masters were made there, the records were pressed at this location, the album covers were designed and printed there, and the records were warehoused and shipped from there.
 Because the records could be pressed economically in very small numbers, Nathan could press as few as 50, put them in the back of his car and start visiting radio stations.
 If a single or album did not generate any interest, no more would be pressed.
 This is why so many of the King records are extreme rarities.

 King Records was unique among independent record companies to have equally strong R&B and C&W catalogs.
 Its location in Cincinnati allowed it to record both country and black performers that were on tour of the Midwest and South.
 Nathan encouraged cross pollination between the two musical types by having his black artists record country songs and vice versa.

-The ability of Nathan to get the R&B he was recording to cross over into the popular record charts was hampered by the lyrics, which were considered too risque to be accepted by the general pop audience.
+The Midnighters The ability of Nathan to get the R&B he was recording to cross over into the popular record charts was hampered by the lyrics, which were considered too risqué to be accepted by the general pop audience.
 Songs like the "Annie trilogy" by Hank Ballard and the Midnighters ("Work With Me Annie", "Annie Had a Baby" and "Annie's Aunt Fanny") were big sellers on the R&B charts, but never appeared on the popular charts.
-Back in 1951, "Sixty Minute Man" by the Dominoes, another song with risque lyrics, had been such an enormous R&B smash (14 weeks at #1) that it scraped into the bottom of the pop top-20 (#17), but that was on the strength of R&B sales, as it generally wasn't played at all on the pop radio stations of the time.
+Back in 1951, "Sixty Minute Man" by the Dominoes, another song with risqué lyrics, had been such an enormous R&B smash (14 weeks at #1) that it scraped into the bottom of the pop top-20 (#17), but that was on the strength of R&B sales, as it generally wasn't played at all on the pop radio stations of the time.
 Nathan knew that financial success would be a lot easier if he could crack the pop charts and also their radio playlists.

 Starting in 1954, Nathan recorded a series of songs aimed at the commercial market, using the group Otis Williams and the Charms on his DeLuxe label.
 Their material was not all original.
 "Hearts of Stone," for example, was a cover record of another black group (the Jewels), but sung in a lot smoother style designed to appeal to the rock & roll listeners.
 "Ivory Tower" was a straight pop song from Tin Pan Alley (songstress Cathy Carr's version was released simultaneously with the Charms' by Cincinnati-based Fraternity Records).
 Unlike the "Annie" material, these Charms songs did achieve some commercial success, but even so, most of the Charms' versions fared badly relative to "cover" versions by well-known white pop artists: "Hearts of Stone" by the Fontane Sisters, "Ivory Tower" by Gale Storm, "Two Hearts, Two Kisses" by Pat Boone and "Gum Drop" by the Crew Cuts.

-Oddly enough, in 1956, Nathan finally cracked the rock and roll market with an instrumental by Bill Doggett called "Honky Tonk" (which obviously didn't have "unacceptable" lyrics).
+Bill Doggett Oddly enough, in 1956, Nathan finally cracked the rock and roll market with an instrumental by Bill Doggett called "Honky Tonk" (which obviously didn't have "unacceptable" lyrics).
 Doggett was no teenager at the time; he was a veteran of 20 years or so of working in bands like Lucky Millinder's.

 Bethlehem was formed in 1954 in New York City by Gus Wildi.
 Bethlehem was known primarily as a jazz record company and had a fine stable of jazz recording artists, including Nina Simone, Bobby Scott, Ruby Braff, Herbie Mann, Chris Connor, Carmen McRae, Errol Garner, Benny Carter, Roland Kirk and Bobby Troup.
 The Musical Director of the company was Sy Oliver and A&R was handled by Lee Kraft and Creed Taylor.
 The label was distributed by King Records and Syd Nathan purchased the label in 1960 and moved the company's office to Cincinnati.